israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 2. c

 Note that the function in line (1) is free to ignore arguments.
+It could, for example, only have the parameter elem.

 - `map` creates a new array by applying a function to each element of an existing array: